PojavLauncherTeam/PojavLauncher/README.md

 ## Known issues
 - Some Huawei devices can't run Minecraft or OptiFine.
 - Can't run multiple versions at same time.
+- V2 will not work on Android 6 and return error `ClassNotFoundException`.

 ## FAQ
 ### • Unable to drag item in inventory?